-Elon Musk considers a private Tesla in tweet, shares jump
+Elon Musk considers a private Tesla, shares jump

 The company is still working its way out of what Musk called “production hell” at its home factory in Fremont, California, where a series of manufacturing challenges delayed the ramp-up of production of its new Model 3 sedan, on which the company’s profitability rests.

 Going private is one way to avoid close scrutiny by the public market as Musk and the company face those challenges.
-Musk has feuded publicly with regulators, critics, short sellers and reporters, and some analysts have suggested that less transparency would be welcomed by Musk.
+Musk has feuded publicly with regulators, critics, short sellers and reporters, and some analysts suggested that less transparency would be welcomed by Musk.

 “Musk does not want to run a public company,” said Gene Munster of Loup Ventures, as Tesla’s ambitious mission makes it “difficult to accommodate investors’ quarterly expectations.”

 Musk owns nearly 20 percent of the company.
-He said in his letter to employees that he did not seek to expand his ownership.
+He said in his letter to employees he did not seek to expand his ownership.

 A price of $420 per share price would represent a nearly 23 percent premium to Tesla’s closing price on Monday, which gave the company a market value of about $58 billion.

-“Our guess is there is a one-in-three chance he can actually pull this off and bring Tesla private,” Munster said.
-“The 16 percent premium to the current share price may not be high enough to incentivize existing shareholders to support the sale.”

-Musk tweeted that he hoped all current investors would remain were the company to go private.
+In his letter, Musk suggested a choice for shareholders of selling their shares for $420 each or remaining investors in a private Tesla.
+He said he hoped all current investors would remain were the company to go private.
 He made no mention in his tweets or his letter of where the funding for a deal would come from.

 BIGGEST GO-PRIVATE DEAL

-If Musk succeed in taking Tesla private, it would be the largest leveraged buyout of all time, beating the record set by the $45 billion deal for Texas power utility Energy Future Holdings, which ended in bankruptcy in 2014.
+If Musk were to succeed in taking Tesla private, it would be the largest leveraged buyout of all time, beating the record set by the $45 billion deal for Texas power utility Energy Future Holdings, which ended in bankruptcy in 2014.

 Raising both the debt and equity required for such a deal would be a challenge.
 Many major Wall Street bankers contacted by Reuters said on condition of anonymity that they were not aware of Musk’s plans ahead of his tweets, and several expressed skepticism that a leveraged buyout of Tesla could be financed given the company’s negative cash flow.